knowloge-institute-of-techonolgy/cricket/README.md

 ## Features

 - **Cricket-Themed Design**: The website incorporates cricket-related imagery, colors, and elements to align with the challenge's theme.
-- **Interactive Elements**: Various elements of the website, including the multi-stage registration form and dynamic behavior for a smooth user experience.
+- **Interactive Elements**: Various elements of the website, including a multi-stage registration form and dynamic behavior for a smooth user experience.
 - **Multi-Stage Registration Form**: A multi-step form allows users to register for tournaments, and the form data is handled via a demo POST method.
-- **Responsive Design**: The website is fully responsive, ensuring that it works on different screen sizes, including mobile, tablet, and desktop.
+- **Responsive Design**: The website is fully responsive, ensuring it works on different screen sizes, including mobile, tablet, and desktop.

 ---